-Annually, the principal of each school is responsible for reviewing copyright policies and "Procedures for Evaluation and Selection of Educational Media" with the school staff.
+Annually, the principal of each school is responsible for reviewing copyright policies and the Educational Media Materials Selection Policy 4.22+ with the school staff.
 Personnel shall annually acknowledge the awareness of the Copyright and Educational Media Policy Agreement (required PGS course).